Table of Contents

 Freckles and external inflammations, ulcers and skin diseases

-Make paste of Ashoka roots and apply on affected body areas.
+Make paste of Ashoka roots and apply on the affected body areas.

 Scabies and itching